Special Access Scheme: Guidance for health practitioners and sponsors

 - therapeutic goods are initially provided to patients through a clinical trial while a marketing application is being considered

 - therapeutic goods are available overseas but not marketed in Australia

 An unapproved good is a good which is not registered, listed or included in the Register.

 There is no cost associated with applications or notifications to TGA to access or supply unapproved therapeutic goods through the SAS.

-Generally, the Commonwealth does not subsidise the cost of unapproved therapeutic goods through the Pharmaceutical Benefits Scheme (PBS).
+The Commonwealth does not subsidise the cost of unapproved therapeutic goods through the Pharmaceutical Benefits Scheme (PBS).
 For more information on the PBS, visit Pharmaceutical Benefits Scheme or phone 1800 020 613.

-TGA will not consider applications which cite monetary reasons as justification for supply of the unapproved good.
+The TGA will not consider applications which cite monetary reasons as justification for supply of the unapproved good.
 The applicant must provide a clinical justification for the use of the good, including why any product on the ARTG and available in Australia is not appropriate for their patient.